Glass bead jewelry (Miçanga): fragments of culture from the indigenous ethnic groups of Brazil

 Social and Economic Impact

-The crafting of Miçanga jewelry is not only a cultural practice but also a means of subsistence for many indigenous communities.
-These pieces are increasingly sought after on the international market, providing indigenous artisans with a source of income that helps support their families and preserve their way of life.
+These jewels are increasingly sought after in the international market, offering indigenous artisans a source of income that helps support their families and preserve their way of life.

 Preservation and Sustainability

-While Miçanga jewelry is experiencing a resurgence in popularity on the global fashion scene, it is essential to emphasize the importance of respecting indigenous culture and promoting sustainable practices.
-Encouraging fair trade and ensuring that indigenous communities benefit equitably from the craft industry guarantees the long-term preservation of these unique traditions.
+While miçangas jewelry is experiencing renewed interest on the global fashion scene, it is essential to highlight the importance of respecting indigenous culture and promoting sustainable practices.

-A culture to preserve
+A Culture to Preserve

-Find our Miçanga jewelry here, purchased locally from indigenous associations.
+Find our miçanga jewelry here, purchased locally from indigenous associations.

-Enhance your Amazonikaa experience with our other blog articles.
+Enrich your Amazonikaa experience with our other blog articles.

 collaboration: https://www.proxibijoux.fr